 Although the reviewer may be driving the process, the employee should be equally prepared for the annual discussion.
 Both parties should:

-- Keep notes all year to remind themselves of the successes and failures through the year
+- Keep notes all year to remind themselves of the successes, non-performance, challenges and learnings throughout the year

 - Review and assess past objectives